 Using imaging tools and computer analysis, Japanese scientists could determine the images appearing in the dreams of a group of test subjects with 60% accuracy.
-So says an article published in the Indian Journal of Science Express.
+In essence, the researchers were able to read dreams from the participants’ minds!

 A group of researchers at the Nara Institute of Science and Technology attempted to find a connection between the visual experiences in dreams and data provided by MRI scans of a human brain at rest.

 The level of detail is far from what we see in science fiction films such as “Inception” but experts describe the results as “stunning”, says British newspaper The Daily Mail.

 “This is probably the first real live demonstration of brain function as it relates to the content of dreams,” said neurologist and sleep expert Dr. Robert Stickgold of Harvard Medical School.

 He said that although the creation of a machine that can completely read and record dreams is still far off, the implications of the technology in the more distant future suggests we will one day be able to design a machine that can “read” people’s minds while they are awake.

 In the first stage of the experiment, called the Dream Catcher, up to three volunteers slept until the electroencephalogram, a device for detecting electrical activity in the brain, they were connected to indicated that they had entered deep REM sleep.